-The Gold Standard Methodology 'Technologies and Practices to Displace Decentralized Thermal Energy Consumption V.01' states that monitoring surveys should be carried out annually, beginning one year after project registration.
+The Gold Standard Methodology 'Technologies and Practices to Displace Decentralized Thermal Energy Consumption V.01' states that monitoring surveys should be carried out quarterly, beginning one year after project registration.
 The monitoring survey has the same sample size requirements as the baseline survey;

-Group size<300: Minimum size 30 or population size, whichever smaller Group size 300-1000: Minimum sample size 10% of group size Group size>1000: Minimum sample size 100
+Group size<300: Minimum size 30 or population size, whichever smaller

+Group size 300-1000: Minimum sample size 10% of group size

+Group size>1000: Minimum sample size 100

 MKS respondents were selected as mentioned above.
-All the interviews were conducted face-toface in the respondent's home.
+All the interviews were conducted face-to-face in the respondent's home.
 Responses are then analysed based on averages, allowing population trends to be established and reported on.
-A total of 109 surveys were conducted, out of which two were identified as outliers and hence 107 surveys has been used for the results.
+A total of 107 surveys were conducted, and have been used for the results.